 Screenshot MS Outlook: Outlook Options

-5. Check the boxes "Encrypt contents and attachments for outgoing messages" and "Add digital signature to outgoing messages".
+Check the boxes "Encrypt contents and attachments for outgoing messages", "Add digital signature to outgoing messages" and "Send clear text signed message when sending signed messages".
 You can adjust these settings as required when composing a message.
 Now click on "Settings".

 Explanatory screenshot of the previous description with marker on "Settings"